 Welcome to the St Giles’ Centre

-The St Giles’ Centre is situated in the heart of Wrexham in North East Wales within the grounds of the impressive St Giles’ Parish Church, which looks out across the town and surrounding area.
+The St Giles’ Centre is rooted in the heart of Wrexham in North East Wales, serving the common good of our local community through education, scholarship, and human formation.

-- provide subject specialist advisory support to teachers and schools in Wrexham through the local authority;
+- Offer subject specialist advisory support to teachers and schools in Wrexham.

-- enable the voices of teachers and learners in Wrexham to be heard at local and national levels;
+- Amplify the voices of teachers and learners in Wrexham at both local and national levels.

 Latest from the Blog